Post-Master's DNP (Not Seeking a New Track) (PM-DNP)

 - successfully complete the final examination

-In order to meet these requirements efficiently, it is recommended that students formulate their DNP supervisory committees and complete the Program of Study Proposal form as early as possible after enrollment in the program.
+In order to meet these requirements efficiently, it is recommended that students formulate their planned program of study based on a formal gap analysis in conjunction with their academic advisor as early as possible after enrollment in the program.